fieldsoftheworld/ftw-baselines/README.md

 The following commands show the steps for using the FTW CLI to obtain the FTW model and data, and then run an inference using that model on that data, and finally polygonizing that output.
 This example uses a pair of Sentinel-2 (S2) scenes over Austria.

+> **Note**: If using pixi, you can either use `pixi run` for individual commands (e.g., `pixi run ftw inference download ...`) or activate the environment first with `pixi shell` and then use commands directly.
+All examples below show the direct commands.

 ### 1. Download the model (using `wget`)

 In order to use `ftw inference`, you need a trained model.
 You can either download a pre-trained model (FTW pre-trained models can be found in the [Releases](https://github.com/fieldsoftheworld/ftw-baselines/releases) list) or you can train your own model as explained in the [Training](./EXPERIMENTS.md#training) section.
 This example will use an FTW pre-trained model (with options for either 3 Class or 2 Class).